Training Your Sport Dog the Recall

 The training begins with restrained recalls.
 A restrained recall is a fun game you can play with your dog that will also have countless engagement and training benefits outside of the recall progression.
 From there you will learn how to begin adding more difficulty into your training.
 This is done through the use of distraction free recalls, and eventually call aways, and call offs.
 Once your dog is recalling through basic distractions you will learn how to slowly and methodically increase the level of distraction.

 You will also learn how to incorporate low-level aversive into your training.
 You need your dog to come when called regardless of what is going on around them.
+The last thing you want is for your recall command to fail as your dog is chasing a rabbit toward a busy intersection.
+In order to train this, we set up and control how much stress the dog is under during training.
+Too often people train a recall without ever adding any stress into the training.
+This results in a dog who will come when it is convenient for them but will fail when you need it most.
 By utilizing Michael's methods taught in this course, you will learn how to incorporate aversives as a proofing tool.
 You will learn to fairly and methodically layer aversives into your training, once you already trained the behavior through motivation.

 Once our recall command is trained and proofed we cover real world applications and how we can subtly modify our training to fit the needs of your specific lifestyle.
 You will also learn how to finish your recall training with a terminal behavior.
 Whether you want your dog to come to front and sit, go between your legs, or into a heel position, you will learn how to incorporate those behaviors into the end of your recall command or into a series of recall commands.